STRONG-TACT/HMT-Game-1/README.md

 1. Player experience survey

+# Launch Parameters
+-`batchmode`:
+Launches the game in headless mode to save on rendering resources, this is a built in Unity param.\
+-`hmtsocketurl` <ip address/url>:
+The url you should use to serve the HMT Interface socket.
+Default is ws://localhost.\
+-`hmtsocketport` <port number for the HMT API to open on>:
+The port you should use for the HMTInterface connection.
+This needs to be unique for each instance of the game running on the server and will be managed by the flask environment.\
+-`photonroom` <the name of the photon room provided by the flask call>:
+The name of the photon room to join.
+This will be provided to the flask server by the call to launch_game.\
+-`localmode`:
+A flag that can be provided to launch the game into local multiplayer mode.
+This would prevent the game from connecting to remote human clients and should only be used for an all agent game.\

 # -------------------------------------------------------
 The game currently requires that three separate client instances connect to each other in order to play the game.